 - Cyprien from Evil Twin: Cyprien's Chronicles is armed with a slingshot.
 Initially he can only fire stones with it, but he later gets some quite Abnormal Ammo.

-- Flintstones: The Rescue of Dino and Hoppy: A slingshot is one of the weapons Fred can use.
+- The Flintstones: The Rescue Of Dino & Hoppy: A slingshot is one of the weapons Fred can use.
 In Surprise at the Dinosaur Peak, it's Barney who uses this weapon.

 - Conker's Bad Fur Day requires the use of a slingshot at key points.
 Bizarrely, in the War chapter the titular characters gets to use one to shoot flaming pellets.

 - Metal Arms: Glitch in the System has a slingshot as one of the available weapons, which is odd at first when you realize the game is set in a futuristic world of robots.
 It does have an excellent use though: tossing explosive grenades farther and more accurately than one would by hand.

 - The Secret World has the League of Monster Slayers, a bunch of kids quite adept at killing monsters with the use of weapons a kid could use - wooden stakes, firecrackers and, well, a slingshot.
 The PC needs to collect these weapons in one of the quests.